SQream/sqream_docs/getting_started/managing_your_resources.rst

    * - Suspension Policy
      - Description
    * - Brute force
-     - All workers are immediately suspended and all running statements are aborted
+     - Workers are immediately suspended and all running statements are aborted
    * - Graceful shutdown
-     - Suspension of all workers will occur only after completion of all running statements
+     - Workers are suspended only after completion of all running statements
    * - Graceful shutdown and pending requests
-     - Suspension of workers will occur only after completion of all running statements and execution of all queued statements
+     - Workers are suspended only after completion of all running and queued statements

 4. select **Suspend Now**.